 Cash: US currency is commonly accepted.
 Travelers’ checks are unnecessary and not very useful.

-Clothing: You want clothing made of lightweight cotton, like cotton sheeting, or quick-dry synthetics, no jeans.
+Clothing: You want clothing made of lightweight cotton, like cotton sheeting, or quick-dry synthetics - no jeans.
 Underwear made of quick-dry fabric can be rinsed in the shower and hung to dry so you don’t need to bring so many.
 If your long pants zip off to shorts, they count for both!
 Long-sleeved shirts with sleeves that roll up also count for both!
-In selecting sleep wear, consider you may be sharing a room with strangers at some point.
-T-shirt and gym shorts works well, or short gown.
+In selecting sleepwear, consider you may be sharing a room with strangers at some point.
+T-shirt and gym shorts work well, or a short gown.
 Boots can be inexpensive but should have good tread.